Unexploded ordnance represents remnant of Redstone’s past

 |0

-This work, Unexploded ordnance represents remnant of Redstone’s past [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Unexploded ordnance represents remnant of Redstone’s past, by Jonathan Stinson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT